 At the end of the meal she was describing the dessert specials when she inadvertently went off on a tangent.
 She described the incredible dessert she had the evening before at a different restaurant, which she didn’t mention by name.

-The dessert, by conscience was Coconut Cream Cheesecake.
+The dessert, by coincidence, was Coconut Cream Cheesecake.
 I said to Spouse, “I’ve been meaning to try something like that.
 We should do it next week.”

 The discussion then ensued on how to infuse the most coconut flavour into a cheesecake and keeping it as creamy as possible.
 We both agreed that toasted dried coconut would be best because the toasting brings out more flavour.